liujiabing/blstm-crf-ner/README.md

 ## Getting started

-1. Download the GloVe vectors with
+1. Download the word2vec vectors with

 ```
-make glove
+make word2vec
 ```

-Alternatively, you can download them manually [here](https://nlp.stanford.edu/projects/glove/) and update the `glove_filename` entry in `config.py`.
+Alternatively, you can download them manually [here](http://tabilab.cmpe.boun.edu.tr/projects/ttner/TweetNER.zip) and update the `filename_word2vec` entry in `config.py`.
 You can also choose not to load pretrained word vectors by changing the entry `use_pretrained` to `False` in `model/config.py`.

 2. Build the training data, train and evaluate the model with
 ```